EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 docker-compose exec web bash
 ```

-Notice how, with `docker-compose` we refer to the container via its service name.
+Notice how with `docker-compose` we refer to the container via its service name.
 That is, the name we gave the container under the `services` section of `docker-compose.yml`.

 Of course, we can still use the same command that we used before, when we created our container directly with `docker`: